alexethier/findr/README.md

-# refactorr
+# findr
-Easily rename tokens in a project.
+Walk a filesystem with configurable path and filename filters.